yash85763/Agentic_AI/executive_doc.md

 - confidence score

 #### Step 7: Workflow template selection
-The system looks up the best matching workflow template from the workflow registry.
+The system first looks up the best matching workflow template from the workflow registry.

 Selection is based on:
 - user query